 CHAIRPERSON VICE-CHAIRPERSON SECRETARY TREASURER

 TREASURER.
-The Treasurer shall have charge and custody of and be responsible for oversight of all funds of the Board and in general shall perform all duties incident to the office of Treasurer to include enforcement and oversite of the board fiscal policy, preparation of treasurer reports for bi-monthly board meetings, participate on budget planning/preparation meetings and have such other duties and exercise such other authority as from time to time may be delegated or assigned by the Chairperson or Board.
+The Treasurer shall have charge and custody of and be responsible for oversight of all funds of the Board and will have access to all financial records.
+The Treasurer shall perform all duties incident to the office of Treasurer to include enforcement and oversite of the board fiscal policy, preparation of treasurer reports for bi-monthly board meetings, participate on budget planning/preparation meetings and have such other duties and exercise such other authority as from time to time may be delegated or assigned by the Chairperson or Board.

 The staggered election cycle will be repeated every two (2) years, after the initial organization of the Board, where members are designated for 1 or 2-year terms

-Commencing with the date of approval of these operational procedures, requirements of candidates for the Credentialing Board shall be:
+Commencing with the date of approval of these Bylaws, requirements of candidates for the Credentialing Board shall be:

-All members shall be Certified Professionals – (e.g. CADC, CS, CPI, PS, SCPS, CCJP, CPSW, CFS, CWF), which qualifies for general board membership.
+B. All members shall be Certified Professionals – (e.g. CADC, CS, CPI, PS, SCPS, CCJP, CPSW, CFS, CWF), which qualifies for general board

 FISCAL POLICY.
-The NMCBBHP Executive Board will operate in full accordance with the Fiscal Policy adopted on: February 3, 2017.
+The NMCBBHP Executive Board will operate in full accordance with the Fiscal Policy adopted on January 5, 2018.

-Board Policy.
-The NMCBBHP Executive and General Membership Boards shall follow all adopted NMCBBHP Policy which can be updated during any Executive Board or General Board meeting where a quorum exists and a majority vote reflects passage of policy.
+BOARD POLICY.
+The NMCBBHP Executive and General Membership Boards shall follow all adopted NMCBBHP Policy which can be updated during any Executive Board or General Board meeting where a quorum exists and a majority vote reflects approval of policy.
 Board Policy shall be recorded and updated by the Executive Board Secretary or those filling in for that position in their absence.